nbiish/tts-cli/PRD.md

     with a focus on which models support voice cloning (reference audio input).
     The table is based on verified implementation status and documentation.
     - F5-TTS, Dia, and Higgs Audio v2 support voice cloning via the --input argument.
-    - Edge TTS, Kyutai, Kokoro, and ThinkSound do not support voice cloning as of the current release.
+    - Edge TTS does not support voice cloning as of the current release.
     Example usage is provided for both standard and voice cloning scenarios.
     For further details, consult the full documentation.
     */